panzy/android-aec-opensl-speex/README.md

 # this is the README for android-audiotest

-This project demonstrates streaming audio IO on android with OpenSL ES, by plugging the mono input from the audio device into a stereo output.
+This project demonstrates streaming audio IO on android with OpenSL ES, by plugging the mono input from the audio device into its stereo output.

 Build Instructions